matus-kocik/django-template/README.md

 ### How to Use

-1. Copy the example files:
+1. Copy the example files to the `.vscode` directory in your project:

     ```bash
     cp .vscode/settings.json.example .vscode/settings.json
     cp .vscode/launch.json.example .vscode/launch.json
     ```

-2. Adjust settings to fit your environment.
+2. Adjust the settings to fit your environment.

 ### Example Settings

+The following example configuration enables Ruff as the default formatter, organizes imports, and configures pytest for testing:

 ```json
 {